A Linear Temporal Logic of Frequencies on Series of Events: Expressing properties of series in

 and, as desired, $ P^{\vseg}_{w_1} =\frac{{{1}\choose{2 - 1}}\times {{1- 1}\choose{0}}}{2} = \frac{1}{2}. $ \\ As a more complex example, consider the model $ \model'' = (W, \Rexp, \Pg,\vseg)$ with $|W| = 6 $, and, again, $\fr (\at_{\head})=\fr (\at_{\tail})= \frac{1}{2}$.
 As for $\vseg$, assume $w_1\in\vseg (\at_{\head})$ and $w_2,w_3\in\vseg (\at_{\tail})$ (the rest of the assignment is irrelevant).
 The probability that $\vseg$ ends in $\Pg$ evaluated at $w_3$ is $\frac{3}{8}$, since there are only three assignments in $\Pg$ assigning $w_1$ at $\at_{\head}$, and both $w_2$ and $w_3$ at $\at_{\tail}$, and only eight assignments in general behaving like this on the first three worlds.
 This is in consistent with our Theorem, since

 and

 \end{ex}

 Th.\ref{conj:probabilityFrequence} can be generalized to cases in which the outcomes in $\Omega$ are \textit{not} equiprobable.
-However, this requires that all outcomes in $\Omega$ are independent, that is that the satisfaction of $\at \in \At_\Omega$ at world $w_m$ is not affected by what happens in the rest of the series.
+However, we still need the assumption that all outcomes in $\Omega$ are independent, that is that the satisfaction of $\at \in \At_\Omega$ at world $w_m$ is not affected by what happens in the rest of the series.

 \begin{theorem} For any model $\model=(W, \Rexp, \Pg,\vseg )$ associated with a given $\Omega$ and s.t.~$|W|=n$, world $w_m \in W$, if the following holds

 and the values of $\Omega$ are all independent, then the probability $P^{\vseg}_{w_m}$ that $\vseg$ is compatible with $\Pg$ evaluated at world $w_m$ is: